Rock garden: History

 The use of rocks as decorative and symbolic elements in gardens can be traced back at least 1,500 years in Chinese and Japanese gardens.
 In China, large scholar's rocks, preferably soft rocks such as limestone worn in river beds or waterfalls into fantastic shapes, were transported long distances to imperial and elite gardens.
 Suseok are the Korean equivalent; the smaller Japanese suiseki are normally for indoor display.

 Initially European artificial rockeries did not attempt to mimic natural scenes, and used exotic minerals such as feldspars, lava, and shells, with the plants chosen without a programme, though often including ferns.
 They were created in a similar spirit to the fashionable shell grotto.
 This phase lasted from the late 17th century into the early 19th.

 During the Golden Age of Botany (early 1700s – mid-1800s), there was widespread interest in exotic plants imported to England and other European countries.
 Rock gardens dedicated to growing alpine plants came to prominence in England from about the 1830s, and soon became a considerable craze.
 Firms could supply complete rockeries, at great expense.
 Initially many used artificial stone or concrete, sometimes painted, but "authentic" weathered stone came to be preferred.
 Pulhamite was a successful material, produced by the leading firm James Pulham and Son.

 Although others had previously written about growing alpine plants, a major work was Reginald Farrer's 1919 publication of his two-volume book, The English Rock Garden.
+When quarrymen threw rocks at her during events campaigning for votes for women, British suffragette Norah Balls picked the stones up and put them in her bag to take home to add to her rockery.

 Rock gardens have become increasingly popular as landscape features in tropical countries such as Thailand.
 The combination of wet weather and heavy shade trees, along with the use of heavy plastic liners to stop unwanted plant growth, has made this type of arrangement ideal for both residential and commercial gardens due to its easier maintenance and drainage.
 In Canada, residents find that they help in yard cooling during the hot summer months.